koinos/koinos-proto/README.md

 # Koinos Proto

-Koinos Proto contains Koinos Cap'n Proto schema definitions.
+Koinos Proto contains Koinos Protocol Buffers schema definitions.

 Changes to the schema are automatically propagated to language repos.